Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

       "country": "Nigeria",
       "salary": "350,000NGN",
       "overview": "We are looking",
-      "description": "You'll be responsible for turning user needs into elegant, intuitive interfaces for both web and mobile applications."
+      "description": "You'll be responsible for turning user needs into elegant, intuitive interfaces for both web and mobile applications.", "experience_level": "entry",
+      "time_stamp": "2025-06-11",
+      "is_saved": false
     }
   ]
 }